Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You definitely have a lot of iron in your water!
 If you use a cup of distilled vinegar in the final rinse cycle it will break down the iron (and other minerals at that) and soften your clothes too. :-)

 My parents were on well water with the same problem.
 My mom found not using liquid bleach kept the whites whiter and there is a person in the Ottawa area that sells attachments to reduce iron in the water.
-Not sure of his name maybe google it.
-Also washing in cold water helps as it does not set stains.

 When employed at a laundromat one customer would come every few weeks to undo what her well water had done to her clothes.
 She'd dump in Liquid Plummer which got rid of the orange color.
 She'd apparently done this for years and swore by it.